First-of-its-kind in California!

 Panel Deliverables

-– a prioritized list of overarching values, decision-making criteria, key interests, and important activities that any final recommendation should take into consideration.
+A prioritized list of overarching values, decision-making criteria, key interests, and important activities that any final recommendation should take into consideration.
+Click here to see the Principles Report (English / Spanish)

-– an outline of the possibilities and visions for the Fairgrounds site, including options considered and rationales based on lived experience and outside evidence.
+An outline of the possibilities and visions for the Fairgrounds site, including options considered and rationales based on lived experience and outside evidence.
+Click here to see the Pathways Report (English / Spanish)

-– the Panel’s final recommendations, including preferred Fairgrounds land use(s) and rationales, dissenting opinions, and supporting details.
+The Panel’s final recommendations, including preferred Fairgrounds land use(s) and rationales, dissenting opinions, and supporting details.
+Click here to see the Final Report (English / Spanish)

 These panels differ from traditional advisory boards in that they engage new voices – those who aren’t usually involved in public decision making – and they give Panelists significant time to learn about the topic before forming recommendations.
 The Informational Advisory Committee is made up of stakeholders who will support the Panel in that information gathering effort.
 The IAC’s primary role is to curate quality, balanced information for the Panel.
 The IAC will meet weekly during April and May.
 Healthy Democracy is currently coordinating with organizations who were nominated for the IAC.
 See below for more information about the IAC.